dolmades/dolmades-cli/docs/MAIN.md

 ## FAQ

+ * Which distros have been tested?
+See [this issue](https://github.com/dolmades/dolmades-cli/issues/26)
-...supported distros, requirements, limits, caveats, ...
+ * requirements, limits, caveats...

 ## HOWTO
 ### Recipe creation HOWTO